Badbird5907/blog/content/next/index.md

 # Next.JS version of the site
 Current deployment @ https://next.badbird.dev

 This will be rolled out once it's done

-THis blog is just for testing
+This blog is just for testing